Sharing the Ukrainian voice in CeRCCA residency, Llorenç del Penedès

 Recreating Everydayness: Erasing boundaries between guest and host at CeRCCa artist-in-residency, Spain

-The Center for Research and Creativity Casamarles, or CeRCCa, is a residency based in a house located in Llorenç del Penedès, a small village in the Penedès region of Catalonia.
-Coordinated by artist, curator and researcher Pau Catà, the residency works in what he calls a double structure.
-On the one hand, CeRCCa hosts artists to address the gap between contemporary art and the local community in the village, and on the other hand, it develops international curatorial and research projects, mostly focused on the Mediterranean region.
+The Center for Research and Creativity Casamarles, or CeRCCa, is a residency in Llorenç del Penedès, a small village in Catalonia, Spain.
+Coordinated by artist, curator, and researcher Pau Catà, the residency works in what he calls a double structure.
+On the one hand, CeRCCa hosts artists to address the gap between contemporary art and the local community in the village.
+On the other hand, it develops international curatorial and research projects, mostly focused on the Mediterranean region.

-The experience of being in a safe home setting was much needed for Ukrainian artists Maria Plotnikova and her partner Julia Kolesnyk.
-Since March 2022, they have been staying at CeRCCa after fleeing Kyiv following the Russian invasion of their country.
+For Ukrainian artists Maria Plotnikova and her partner Julia Kolesnyk, the experience of being in a safe home setting was much needed.
+In 2022, they stayed at CeRCCa after fleeing Kyiv following the Russian invasion of their country.

 Restoring a sense of safety: the residency as a space for healing